Charleston-area hires and promotions

 Real estate

-Rebecca Barbee and David McDonnell have joined Berkshire Hathaway HomeServices Southern Coast Real Estate as agents based in the Summerville office.
+Luke Shanle has joined Carolina One Real Estate as an agent.
+He is based in the downtown Charleston office.

+Kim Dyer has joined AgentOwned Realty as a sales associate based in the Crowfield Boulevard office in Goose Creek.
+She has a bachelor’s degree in psychology from Marshall University.
+Previously, she ran a photography business.

 Restaurant